askzika/askzika/README.md

                             end
                         end

-                        -- DO NOT teleport back to grow spawn â€” that was causing the "war location" glitch -- where the growth loop detected the returned position and fired a war TP.
+                        -- DO NOT teleport back to grow spawn — that was causing the "war location" glitch -- where the growth loop detected the returned position and fired a war TP.
                         -- Just stay at the carcass spot; the growth loop is blocked while _inCarcassEat is true. if hasMore then
-                            print("[CarcassEat] More carcasses â€” looping")
+                            print("[CarcassEat] More carcasses — looping")
                         else
                             print("[CarcassEat] No more carcasses in range")
                         end